artisansdk/ratelimiter/readme.md

 Laravel uses the pipe (`|`) separate convention to accomplish this with the configuration settings so this package extends that behavior.
 The guest's value will be on the left of the pipe while the user's value will be on the right of the pipe.
-An example would be `throttle:60|120` which would apply a limit of 60 requests for guests and `120` requests for users.
-You can alternatively provide a string on the user side of the pipe to dynamically set the rate from the authenticated user's profile such as `throttle:60,rate_limit` or just `throttle:rate_limit` if you're OK with `0` being inferred for the guest side.
+An example would be `throttle:60|120` which would apply a limit of `60` requests for guests and `120` requests for users.
+You can alternatively provide a string on the user side of the pipe to dynamically set the rate from the authenticated user such as `throttle:60,rate_limit` or just `throttle:rate_limit` if you're OK with `0` being inferred for the guest side.